open-telemetry/opentelemetry-operator/cmd/otel-allocator/README.md

 ## Even Distribution of Prometheus Targets

-The Target Allocator's first job is to evenly distribute [Prometheus targets](https://www.tigera.io/learn/guides/prometheus-monitoring/prometheus-metrics/#:~:text=Prometheus%20monitoring%20works%20by%20identifying,and%20generates%20metrics%20from%20it.) among a pool of OTel Collectors.
+The Target Allocator's first job is to discover targets to scrape and collectors to allocate targets to.
+Then it can distribute the targets it discovers among the collectors.
 This means that the OTel Collectors collect the metrics instead of a Prometheus [scraper](https://uzxmx.github.io/prometheus-scrape-internals.html).
 Metrics are ingested by the OTel Collectors by way of the [Prometheus Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/prometheusreceiver/README.md).

 ## Discovery of Prometheus Custom Resources